Green-Development/kapoly/README.md

       robots:
         index: false

-    isRelatedPostsEnabled: true # If a widget with related posts is to be displayed below each post
+    isRelatedPostsEnabled: true # If a widget with related posts is to be displayed below each event
     relatedPostsCount: 4 # Number of related posts to display

 analytics: